Family speaks after UNC Charlotte hero Riley Howell is named Jedi Master in the Star Wars universe

 “Riley was a massive Star Wars fan, and in the five-plus years I knew him he repeatedly surprised me with his encyclopedic knowledge of the Star Wars universe," part of the post read.

 WBTV talked with Riley’s parents about this honor.
-While it is a fictional title, many who follow the Star Wars movies know a Jedi Master is a person of great character, knowledge and selflessness.
-Exactly how everyone describes Riley Howell.
+While it is a fictional title, many who follow the Star Wars movies know a Jedi Master is a person of great character, knowledge and selflessness – exactly how everyone describes Riley Howell.

 On Twitter, Star Wars actor Mark Hamill, who plays Luke Skywalker, paid tribute Tuesday to Riley.